 Noninvasive Compared to Other Treatment Types

-Veneers are an ideal solution for many individuals seeking to enhance the look of their smiles without needing a more complicated invasive treatment, such as braces.
-Not only are they non-invasive, but veneers also require little preparation and can be completed quickly with minimal discomfort, offering great results with minimum time investment.
+Veneers, on the other hand, only require removing a thin outer layer of enamel – about 0.5mm thickness.
+Not only are they non-invasive, but also require little preparation and can be completed quickly with minimal discomfort, offering great results with minimum time investment.

 Natural Look